vuejs/vue-test-utils/docs/en/api/config.md

 - type: `Boolean`
 - default: `true`

 Logs warning when extended child components are automatically stubbed.
-Hide warnings by setting to `false`.
+Hides warnings when set to `false`.

 Example: